-- General Biology is a pre-requisite or concurrent requirement to Anatomy and Physiology Anatomy and Physiology 1 Lab. (generally taken Term 1) - General Chemistry is a pre-requisite to Biochemistry (generally taken by Term 4) - General Psychology must be taken prior to the 1st Year Comprehensive Exam. (generally taken at the end of Term 4)
+- General Biology is a pre-requisite or concurrent requirement to Anatomy and Physiology Anatomy and Physiology 1 Lab. (generally taken Term 1) - General Chemistry is a pre-requisite to Biochemistry (generally taken by Term 4) - General Psychology must be taken prior to the $1^{st}$ Year Comprehensive Exam. (generally taken at the end of Term 4)

-Master of Science (Traditional Oriental Medicine) (MSTOM) Master of Science (Acupuncture) (MSAc)
+Master of Science (Acupuncture) (MSAc)